 The grid method and the localized basis complement each other very well.
 With the grid-based scheme the complete basis set limit can be systematically reached while the localized basis allows for fast calculations in situations where efficiency is more important than high accuracy.
 Moreover, the localized basis is well suited for quantum transport calculations, linear-scaling computation schemes, molecular dynamics simulations, as well as for analysis purposes.
 The "multi-basis" feature of GPAW allows the user to switch seamlessly between the accurate grid mode and the efficient LCAO mode at any point of a computation.
-For example, the first part of a structural optimization could be performed in the "grid mode".
+For example, the first part of a structural optimization could be performed efficiently using the minimal localized basis while the final steps could be performed in the "grid mode".
 To our knowledge GPAW is the first code combining localized basis functions with the PAW method, and the first code supporting two different representations for the Kohn-Sham orbitals within the same unifying DFT framework, that is, with exactly the same set of approximations.